erkules/advk8sworkshop/network.md

 # Overview

 * One Network for all Pods
-* Nothing special about Namespaces (Namespaces are just directories to organize objects (emember))
+* Nothing special about Namespaces (Namespaces are just directories to organize objects (remember))

 # Topologyawarness of Services aka ServiceDiscovery